Meet one of the world's best Scrabble players

 When you're a competitive Scrabble player like Cohen, you look at every word like something from a toolbox.
 "Any word that wins me the game is my favorite word of that game," he said, pointing out that even simple words like "dog" and "cat" could push him over the top.
 "I think that my favorite ones are words that look like they're misspelled.
 There's lots of them.
 Those are the kinds of words that I love."

-On nights and weekends, the 48-year-old Cohen is the highest ranked Scrabble player in Israel.
+On nights and weekends, the 51-year-old Cohen is the highest ranked Scrabble player in Israel.
 By day, he is a linguistics professor at Tel Aviv University.
 While you might think that gives him an edge, he's quick to point out that his professional calling doesn't translate to the board game.
 "It has nothing to do with Scrabble," he told From The Grapevine.
 "Phonetics has to do with sounds and languages.
 It has nothing to do with spelling or writing or Scrabble.
 It just happens to be the field that I'm in."

 Cohen takes his hobby seriously.
 He puts in hours upon hours studying words and working with computer programs to simulate games.
 He's also the founder of the Tel Aviv Scrabble Club, a group of about 50 regulars who meet weekly to play.
 He's even married to another competitive Scrabble player.
+Both are competing this weekend at the 2019 World English Scrabble Players Association Championship in Goa, India.
+Cohen is currently ranked No. 141 in the world.

 Cohen's interest in the game began when he was a 9-year-old growing up in South Africa.
 "I started the way everyone does, with my grandmother in the living room."
 He joined his first Scrabble club in his late teens and has been playing competitively ever since.
 "Living room Scrabble is not the same game.
 It's not as competitive, it's not as systematic.
 It's more casual.
 It's fun.
 I don't enjoy it anymore."